Aviah/one-click-django-server/README.md

-4. Run find_replace.sh.
-After you finished edit find_replace.sh, exit the editor and run the script:
+4. Run `find_replace.sh`: After you finished editing `find_replace.sh`, exit the editor and run the script:

         you@dev-machine$ ./find_replace.sh